MyEtherWallet/knowledge-base/source/_posts/en/transactions/how-to-send-a-transaction.md

 ---
-title: "How to Send a Transaction"
+title: "How to Send a Transaction with MEW web"

 date: 2018-06-01 00:03:00
 tags: